 This Resolution Procedure provides for a review of conduct alleged to have violated the Policies and results in an institutional determination of whether the Respondent violated the Policies.
-When investigating complaints of discrimination or harassment, if the Director or designee believes that there may also have been misconduct of a non-discriminatory or non-harassing nature, the Director or designee will also investigate such misconduct under the appropriate policy, such as the Community Standards of Conduct.
+When Go to Table of Contents investigating complaints of discrimination or harassment, if a Director or designee believes that there may also have been misconduct of a non-discriminatory or non-harassing nature, the Director or designee will also investigate such misconduct under the appropriate policy, such as the Community Standards of Conduct.
 This Resolution Procedure does not replicate or replace any external judicial or government process.